darcymeyer/dcbfs/README.md

 ## Individual Blocks

 Each block has padding added to it so they are all the same size.
 They will have headers which contain the timestamp of when they were last checked and a hash of their id.
+Blocks are stored on individual machines.

+**Header:** 116 bytes: 64 bytes for a sha512 hash of some identifying information, 4 bytes for a timestamp (unix epoch time), 16 bytes for the initialization vector, 32 bytes for a md5 hash of the content (used as checksum)

 ## Rules for computers participating in the scheme